Definition of Battery

 Intent Requirement

-Intent is a required element of a simple battery charge.
-To constitute a crime, there must be “either a specific voluntary act or something that is substantially certain to result from the act.”
+Intent is a required element of a battery charge, and a defendant’s conduct must be “either a specific voluntary act or something that is substantially certain to result from the act.”
 C.B. v.
 State, 810 So.
 2d 1072 (Fla.
 4th DCA 2002).
-A defendant must intend to strike the person, or engage in conduct where he or she knows that a touch or strike “is substantially certain to result from his acts.”
-Id.

-The issue of consent is a jury question, and is examined in light of the surrounding circumstances.
-Testimony from the alleged victim that he or she did not consent is not required, so long as the state’s evidence can support a jury inference of a non-consensual touching.
+The element of consent is a jury question, and is examined in light of the surrounding circumstances.
+Testimony from the alleged victim that he or she did not consent is not required, so long as the State’s evidence can support a jury inference of a non-consensual touching.
 State v.
 Clyatt, 976 So.
 2d 1182 (Fla.
 5th Dist.
 2008).

 No Requirement of Injury